Love Live!

-is a Japanese multimedia project created by Hajime Yatate and Sakurako Kimino and co-produced by Kadokawa through ASCII Media Works; Bandai Namco Music Live through music label Lantis; and animation studio Sunrise.
+is a Japanese multimedia project created by Hajime Yatate and Sakurako Kimino and co-produced by Kadokawa through ASCII Media Works; Bandai Namco Music Live through music label Lantis; and Bandai Namco Filmworks through its animation studio Sunrise.
 Each of the individual titles within the franchise revolve around teenage girls who become "school idols".
 Starting in June 2010 with Love Live!
 School Idol Project, the franchise has seen multiple anime television series, three anime films, light novels, manga, and video games.
 The rhythm game series Love Live!
 School Idol Festival features characters across multiple Love Live! titles.

 Overview

 Each title in the Love Live! franchise focuses on groups of teenage schoolgirls who become "school idols" as an extracurricular activity, and their main activities involve singing and choreographed dancing to self-written songs they perform at concerts or other music events.
 Other activities include designing their own costumes, as well as filming promotional videos and music videos.
 Top-class groups are very popular among fans of school idols, aided in part by exposure in magazines and other media, in addition to merchandise of school idols sold in shops catering to otaku-related items.

 The ultimate school idol competition featuring the best groups in Japan is called Love Live, and entry into the competition is determined by the popularity of each group.
 The size of these groups can range anywhere from solo idols to groups with nine or more members.
 Due to the highly competitive nature of the Love Live competition, some school idols opt not to attempt entry and simply take part in performing at other events.
 However, participation in the event is very prestigious, and any group that wins the competition is afforded legendary status.